 This chapter examines how North Korea's economic opening up and cooperation have evolved and reviews reactions by the United States and South Korea.
-For US-DPRK relations, I will review the KEDO project as a model for economic rapprochement because North Koreans placed a high priority on the project as a key solution to their economic difficulties.
-The United States was "the principal point of contact with the DPRK for the LWR project," although this energy project was operated by a public international consortium consisting of the United States, South Korea, Japan, and the European Union.
+For US-DPRK relations, I will review the KEDO project as a model for economic rapprochement because North Koreans placed a high priority on the project as a key solution to their economic difficulties.4 The United States was "the principal point of contact with the DPRK for the LWR project,"5 although this energy project was operated by a public international consortium consisting of the United States, South Korea, Japan, and the European Union.
 The South Koreans considered the LWR project as a major economic cooperation project.

-- 2 His economic reform program of 2012 is called "June 28 measures to improve economic management." - 3 Private business activities are allowed in the name of enterprise or public entity but are actually run by individual owners. - 4 Dong-won Lim, Peacemaker: Twenty Years of Inter-Korean Relations and the North Korean Nuclear Issue (Seoul: Joongang Books, 2008), 624.
+- 4 Dong-won Lim, Peacemaker: Twenty Years of Inter-Korean Relations and the North Korean Nuclear Issue (Seoul: Joongang Books, 2008), 624.
 In 1992, prior to the AF, a North Korean economic delegation headed by the deputy prime minister visited South Korea and proposed that South Korea construct LWR near the border as an inter-Korean economic cooperation.
 In April 2002, during his dinner for Lim Dongwon, special envoy for President Kim Dae-jung, Kim Jong-il stressed that he saw major problems for the North's economy stemming from energy shortages. - 5 The supply agreement signed in December 1995 between the KEDO and DPRK government.